jacobkrantz/habitat-lab/scripts/rearrange_viz/interface/README.md

 - What does the "new bed" mean?
 I assume the object is already on one bed?
   - I would treat that equivalently to "other" bed, where the object starts on a given bed.

-## Receptacle List
+## Furniture List
-The figure below shows all the receptacles that we support at the moment and their names.
+The figure below shows all the furniture that we support at the moment and their names.
 ![alt text](receptacle_collage.png)